 In addition, we urge Congress to withhold funds earmarked for the P.A. until the victims receive the compensation they are due.
 There is no question that the PLO and P.A. orchestrated the horrific terror attacks that killed and injured our citizens.
 This is now the only way to make them pay for their crimes—and pay they must.

-Susan Tuchman is the director of the Zionist Organization of America’s Center for Law and Justice.
+Susan B. Tuchman is director of the Zionist Organization of America’s Center for Law and Justice.
 David Schoen is a member of the Zionist Organization of America’s National Board of Directors who regularly represents American victims of terror, and represented the plaintiffs in the Sokolow case at the pretrial stage of the litigation.
-Morton Klein is the national president of the Zionist Organization of America.
+Morton A. Klein is the national president of the Zionist Organization of America.